siddav83/local-git-hub/README.md

 ## Usage
 Install packages with `npm install`

-Once installed, run the following commands with *npm run*.
+Once installed, run the following commands with `npm run`.
 For example, to run the development script, use `npm run dev`.

 * `dev` - Run development
-* `build` - Run build
+* `build` - Run production build
 * `test` - Run all tests
 * `coverage` - Run tests with coverage report